By Matt Fong ’20

 Web filters do little but delay the people who want to do more questionable things on Gordon’s internet and only serve to punish the people who obey the rules.
 Last year, students in the communication arts core class, “Media and Society” were analyzing advertisements in newspapers and their respective websites and discovered that Vogue was blocked on Gordon Internet.
 But Vogue was for assigned reading.
 The block on Vogue has since been lifted, but it begs the question, “When do website blocks impede on productivity?”

 On the Open Gordon Facebook page, John Nadeau shared his experience researching a paper on the Battle of Thermopylae.
 One of his sources, the Racial Nationalist Library, was blocked under the grounds of “discrimination” when the website was intended for the research in class.
 Unbeknownst to Nadeau, the site praised the writings of white nationalism throughout history; Nadeau’s confusion stemmed from the vague reason each site is banned.
-Many have found it difficult to trust the filter categories, as sites that happen to sell lingerie are also banned (and the filter does not describe why in detail).
+Many have found it difficult to trust the filter categories, as sites that happen to sell lingerie are also banned (and the filter does not describe why in detail) or people simply trying to met women at sites like https://paradiseteenz.com.
 Students in social work, the Great Conversation, and similar classes have had this issue more prominently when researching papers on sensitive topics like racism and child abuse.

 The host of the website filter, Fortiguard, has no comprehensive lists of blocked websites (The list is quietly updated and can be found at fortiguard.com/webfilter/categories).
 While some sites are rightfully blocked, others are seemingly banned with little description or justification; terms like “abuse” and “abortion” are enough to merit a ban according to the category explanation.
 Fortiguard does not provide a way to change the list, and it is unknown whether it can be changed by the school or if the report system is uses has any tangible effect.
 Fortiguard does not prevent tools like proxies, VPNs, or other methods done by users; the website filters are easy to circumvent by those informed and armed with an internet proxy while powerless to stop them.